GLEIF-IT/gar/docs/getting-started.md

 perform as a GAR.

 ### Prerequisites
+The software in this repository is designed to run on MacBook Pro laptops with macOS Monterey (ver 12.6).

 The following 3 software packages are required to execute the scripts in this repository:

 - Docker Desktop on Mac